What is Green Woodworking?

 Do You Have an open studio?
 Can I visit?

-Sometimes I schedule visits, depending on my calendar.
-I've been getting more requests than I can fulfill, which is amazing.
-Though I can't even express how grateful I am that people want to see firsthand what I do, I'm just not able to keep up.
+I've been getting a lot of these requests, which is amazing.
+Though I can't even express how grateful I am that people want to see firsthand what I do, I'm just not able to schedule any more visits.
 Thank you for understanding.

 Where did you learn how to do this?